How to attract investors to your startup? 3 steps

 Build your ecosystem

 As you know for sure, relationships play a very important role in fundraising.
 It is not only about keeping them with current and potential investors but also about the network of contacts.
 Try to build an ecosystem that also includes mentors, advisors, promoters, partners, supporters, journalists, etc. Why is it crucial?
 Not only because of mutual help opportunities, exchange of knowledge, but also because of the fact that investors check who you cooperate with.
-This way you can point out and make them look at you more favourably.
+This way you can point out and make them look at you more favorably.